lowRISC/opentitan/hw/dv/tools/ralgen/README.md

 the generated RAL package.
 This is required because our DV register block, register and field models are derived from the
 [DV library]({{< relref "hw/dv/sv/dv_lib/README.md" >}}) of classes.
 This ensures the right compilation order is maintained.
-If the `dv_base_prefix` argument is set, then it adds **`lowrisc:dv:my_base_reg`** as an extra dependency, where `my_base` is the value of the argument as shown in the example above.
+If the `dv_base_names` argument is set, then it adds **`lowrisc:dv:my_base_reg`** as an extra dependency, where `my_base` is the value of the argument as shown in the example above.
 This core file and the associated sources are assumed to be